 The accounts have been prepared in accordance with applicable accounting standards.
-They have also been prepared in accordance with the recommendations contained in the Statement of Recommended Practice - Reporting and Accounting by Charities issued by the Charity Commission in October 2000 except that interest receivable and a reclaim of VAT from prior years have been included separately from other incoming resources in the Statement of Financial Activities for the reason given in the following paragraph.
+They have also been prepared in accordance with the recommendations contained in the Statement of Recommended Practice - Reporting and Accounting by Charities issued by the Charity Commission in October 2000 except that interest receivable has been included separately from other incoming resources in the Statement of Financial Activities for the reason given in the following paragraph.

-As explained in the Report of the Executive Committee, the financial policy in 2002 was that the Institute should aim to break even after allowing 1% of turnover to be transferred to reserves and additionally to allow the reserves to increase as a result of interest received.
+As explained in the Report of the Executive Committee, the financial policy in 2003 was that the Institute should aim to break even after allowing 1.5% of turnover to be transferred to reserves and additionally to allow the reserves to increase as a result of interest received.
 The Statement of Financial Activities has therefore been drawn up in order to show the extent to which this aim has been achieved.
-Total incoming resources, including interest and backdated VAT receivable, amounted to \$3,127,782 (2001: \$2,527,790).
-The figure for backdated VAT from HM Customs and Excise was eventually settled at \$105,075 (less \$3,720 in related professional fees).
-The accounts include the surplus and assets for The Institute for Fiscal Studies (North West).
+Total incoming resources including interest amounted to £3,203,690 (2002: £3,127,782).
+The accounts include the deficit and assets for The Institute for Fiscal Studies (North West).